Rupert Bruce-Mitford: Education

-By the time Bruce-Mitford was 16 or 17, his studies had been switched from classics to history; "I was not very good at Greek and Latin", he later wrote, despite devoted tutoring by his brother Terence.
+By the time Bruce-Mitford was 16 or 17, he had switched his studies from classics to history—the result, in no small part, of his shaky grasp of Greek and Latin, despite devoted tutoring by his brother Terence.
 Around the same time, he came across Samuel Gardner's English Gothic Foliage Sculpture in the school's library, and upon reading it discovered his love of the concrete and visual.
 (Note: Writing in 1978, Bruce-Mitford incorrectly recalled the book as English Gothic Stiff-leafed Foliage by W. R. Lethaby.)
 In 1933, he was awarded a £100 Baring Scholarship in History to attend Hertford College, Oxford.
-This was a "surprise", he wrote, "for I never had a head for dates and treaties".
-But at Oxford Bruce-Mitford "fell in love with the atmosphere and smell of the oldest part of the Library where, under the flat-arched 15th century ceiling, cases displaying illuminated manuscripts were set out".
+This came as surprise, he wrote, "for I never had a head for dates and treaties".
+But as he recalled four decades later, at Oxford "I fell in love with the atmosphere and smell of the oldest part of the Library where, under the flat-arched 15th century ceiling, cases displaying illuminated manuscripts were set out".
 One, the twelfth-century Ashmole Bestiary, open to a folio of a red eagle on a background of gold, so captured his attention that "after some weeks I could stand my ignorance and quell my curiosity no longer", and, "[s]crewing up my courage", asked for permission to see it; he remained absorbed in the work through lunch and until evicted at the end of the day.